davidscarth/windows-ltsc-hardening-guide/RUNBOOK.md

 **Stay Updated:** Regularly check for and install Windows Updates and application patches.

 **Make Backups:** Regularly back up your important data to a separate location.
 A hardened OS does not protect against hardware failure or user error.

+**Consider going further:** There are additional steps beyond this guide you may take to enhance security.
+For example, Windows Defender Application Control (WDAC) provides application allowlisting which can further lockdown public-facing Servers.
+This is an advanced topic beyond the scope of this guide.

 ---